t2solve/recordlinkagenet/Readme.md

 # Overview

-**aim:** opensource library for effective comparison of datasets (csv, database tables,classes) in a memory-limited enviroment
+**aim:** opensource library which offers help to compare of datasets (csv, database tables,classes) in a memory-limited enviroment

 **status:** non-stable but useable , ( no nuget package yet)